l1zhuo/cse15l-lab-reports/lab_report_3/labReport3.md

 ```

-`grep -i` option controls how the `grep` interprets the pattern.
-It allows the `grep` to ignore case of the pattern when searching for a match.
-In example 1, the `grep` ignores the case of `"dna"` and in example 2, ignores the case of "`dna and rna"` to find all matching lines that contain those sequence of alphabets.
+Similar to example 1, the `grep`ignores the case of "`dna and rna"` to find all matching lines that contain those sequence of alphabets.
 This is useful because previously, the default `grep` finds the matching lines and output them word for word.
 However, if we are not looking for the exact match, but just the same phrase, we can use this option to help us search more precisely.

 ---